westtoer/afwezig.westtoer.be/README.md

 vendors folder into your project and you need to copy the app/Controller/UsersController.php.
 These will help you implement login by UiTID.

+If you want to read a walkthrough on how to configure UiTID for your CakePHP install, you can [read my blogpost](http://nielsvermaut.eu/using-uitid-oauth-to-login-in-cakephp/) about it.